amanda08/amanda08.github.io/_posts/2014-11-15-welcome-to-jekyll.markdown

 permalink: /posts/welcome-to-jekyll
 categories: jekyll
 ---
 This weekend I'm lucky enough to be attending my second Railscamp.
 Rather than focusing on building some awesome project and learning loads of Ruby or other languages along the way.
-This time I decided my focus would be on more of a soft skill I feel I need to practice: Just ship it!
+This time I decided my focus would be on more of a soft skill I feel I need to practice: completing things!
 So my goal is simple.
-To complete something.
+Build something and ship it!

 ![Woodman Point]({{ site.base_url }}/images/woodmanpoint.jpeg)